Research & Clinical Trials

 The Research Process: Bench to Bedside

-Medicine and treating patients involves a great deal of work “behind the scenes”.
+The practice of medicine and treating patients involves a great deal of work “behind the scenes”.
 Many doctors, biologists, chemists, pharmacists, and other researchers dedicate their ideas, knowledge, and expertise to study potential new treatment options to treat, and possibly cure, medical conditions.
-This takes years, sometimes decades, and plenty of funding.
-Before a potential new treatment moves to the clinical trial phase, where it is given to human patients, the safety profile of the potential new treatment is studied extensively in the lab.
+This usually takes years, sometimes decades, and plenty of funding.
+Before a potential new treatment moves into the clinical trial phase, where it is given to human patients, the safety profile of the potential new treatment is studied extensively in the lab and often tested in animal models.
 This way, patients that take part in clinical trials can be assured that only the best, and most safe, potential new treatments make it to the clinical trial phase.

 Clinical Trial FAQs